 …..
 AHHHH!
 WHAT DO I DO!?
 WHAT DO I DO!?

 I re-read the notification on my phone.
 My flight was boarding in one hour.
 Meanwhile, there I am laying in bed half asleep, still AT LEAST an hour away from the airport, needing to still check-in, clear through security, and navigate all the way to my gate.
 AKA I was guaranteed to miss a flight that I thought was not leaving until 3 PM….
 HOW COULD THIS BE?!!!

 This is bad.
 Very bad.
-I grabbed my phone, ran downstairs, and went straight into the kitchen where my Mom and Dad were preparing a nice home cooked meal for our holiday breakfast.
-Each year, my mom makes two delicious casseroles: one with eggs and sausage and another with a fluffy sweet filling.
-Almost candy-like in flavor.
+I grabbed my phone, FLEW downstairs, and went straight into the kitchen where my Mom and Dad were kindly preparing a nice home-cooked meal for our holiday breakfast.
+Each year, my mom makes two delicious casserole platters: one with eggs and sausage and another with a fluffy sweet filling that is almost candy-like in flavor.
+Mmm.

-“Merry Christmas, Mom and Dad, I THINK I’M MISSING MY FLIGHT!!!!!”
+“Merry Christmas, Mom and Dad, I’M MISSING MY FLIGHT!!!!!
+THEY ARE BOARDING ALREADY!”
 I shouted.

 Flying in good company made the long travel times relatively painless.
 Nearing about 18 hours in total, I became more and more excited as my arrival neared.